 GVSU Middle East Studies

-The Middle East studies program focuses on the area stretching from Morocco in the west to Oman in the east, from Iran and Turkey in the north to Sudan in the south - a region inhabited by more than 350 million people.
+The MES program focuses on the area stretching from Morocco in the west to Oman in the east, from Iran and Turkey in the north to Sudan in the south - a region inhabited by more than 350 million people.
 Not only does the history and art of this region form the basis of Western civilization, but the Middle East today is central to issues of global peace and prosperity.
 This area incorporates largely Muslim lands, but Christians and Jews have also made important contributions.
 All receive appropriate attention in this program.

 Students come from anthropology, business, communications, geography, history, and international relations - indeed, from all those disciplines where there is increasing interest in the non-Western world.
 For example, for aspiring teachers, knowledge of Islamic civilization provides tools for understanding - and teaching about - areas far removed from the Middle East, such as South Asia, Indonesia and sub-Saharan Africa.
 Among the many local firms with Middle East trade links, business majors who can demonstrate some understanding of regional customs, cultural practices and language, can gain advantage.